civican/legisinfo/44-1/bills/C-13/bill_text.md

     carry out their work and be supervised in French;

-    receive all communications and documents from the federally regulated private business, including offers of employment or promotion, notices of termination of employment, collective agreements and grievances, in French; and
+    receive all communications and documents from the federally regulated private business, including **employment application forms**, offers of employment, **transfer** or promotion, **individual employment contracts, documents related to the conditions of employment, training documents produced for employees**, notices of termination of employment, collective agreements and **their schedules and** grievances, in French; and

     use regularly and widely used work instruments and computer systems in French.

+  **(1.1)** An employee's right set out in paragraph (1)(b) to receive communications and documents from a federally regulated private business in French continues after the employee ceases to be employed by the business.

-  **(2)** The federally regulated private business has the duty to ensure that employees are able to exercise the rights set out in subsection (1).
+  **(2)** The federally regulated private business has the duty to ensure that employees are able to exercise the rights set out in subsection (1) **and that persons who were employees are able to exercise the right continued under subsection (1.1)**.

+  **(2.1)** When a federally regulated private business that has workplaces in Quebec publishes in a language other than French an advertisement to fill a position — including through recruitment, hiring, transfer or promotion — that is assigned to one of those workplaces, the business must also publish the advertisement in French and ensure the simultaneous publication of both linguistic versions by means that are of the same nature and that reach a target public of a proportionally comparable size.

-  **(3)** The right set out in paragraph (1)(b) does not preclude communications and documents from being in both official languages but the use of French must be at least equivalent to the use of English.
+  **(3)** For greater certainty, the right set out in paragraph (1)(b) does not preclude communications and documents from also being in English or another language other than French but, in the case of widely distributed communications and any documents, the use of French must be at least equivalent to the use of the language other than French.

+  **(4)** The right set out in paragraph (1)(b) does not preclude the federally regulated private business from entering into an individual employment contract that is a contract of adhesion with an employee exclusively in English or another language other than French, if the business and employee so agree and the business has already provided the contract to the employee in French.

+  **(5)** The right set out in paragraph (1)(b) does not preclude the federally regulated private business from entering into an individual employment contract — other than a contract of adhesion — with an employee exclusively in English or another language other than French, if the business and employee so agree.

+  **(6)** The right set out in paragraph (1)(b) does not preclude the federally regulated private business from providing to an employee communications and documents exclusively in English or another language other than French, if the business and employee so agree, even after the employee ceases to be employed by the business.

+### Section 9.1

+A federally regulated private business that has workplaces in Quebec has the duty to ensure that an arbitral award that results from the arbitration of a grievance or dispute regarding the negotiation, renewal or review of a collective agreement respecting employees of the business who occupy or are assigned to positions in one of those workplaces

+is issued in French or, if it is issued in English or another language other than French, is translated into French without delay at the expense of the business and provided to the parties to the arbitration in both linguistic versions at the same time; and

+is translated into English or another language other than French as soon as feasible and at the expense of the business, if it was issued exclusively in French and a party to the arbitration requests a translation into the language other than French.

+### Section 9.2

+  **(1)** A trade union that represents employees of a federally regulated private business who occupy or are assigned to positions in a workplace in Quebec has the right to receive communications and documents from the federally regulated private business in French.

+  **(2)** The federally regulated private business has the duty to ensure that a trade union is able to exercise the right set out in subsection (1).

+  **(3)** For greater certainty, the right set out in subsection (1) does not preclude communications and documents from also being in English or another language other than French but, in the case of widely distributed communications and any documents, the use of French must be at least equivalent to the use of the language other than French.

 ### Section 10